apache/couchdb/share/doc/src/externals.rst

 +++++++++++++++

 The OS daemons react in real time to changes to the configuration system.
-If you set or delete keys in the :ref:`os_daemons <config/os_daemons>` section, the corresponding daemons will be started or killed as appropriate.
+If you set or delete keys in the :config:section:`os_daemons` section, the corresponding daemons will be started or killed as appropriate.

 Neat.
 But So What?
 ------------------

 It was suggested that a good first demo would be a `Node.js`_ handler.
 So, I present to you a "Hello, World" Node.js handler.
 Also, remember that this currently relies on code in my fork on `GitHub`_.